webtactics/thirdavenue.com.au/testimonials/VivaKi.md

 During these different incarnations Rochelle has delivered consistently on the various briefs set.

-She has been a hugely valuable asset as she works as part of the team ensuring that all bases are covered from strategy and messaging through to delivery.
+She has been a hugely valuable asset as she works as part of the team ensuring that all bases are covered from strategy and messaging through to delivery.<span class="rightfloat">{% include "components/global/quote-right.html" %}</span>